FanaroEngineering/youtube_infra/Episódios/1 - História dos Browsers/pesquisa_philippe.md

     - [SOS Can Help - History of the Dark Web (Timeline)][sos_can_help_history_of_the_dark_web]
     - [Mental Outlaw - Gemini - An Even Better Internet Protocol][mental_outlaw_gemini]
     - [ColdFusion - Scandal and Betrayal: The Story of How Twitter Started][coldfusion_twitter]
+    - [ColdFusion - The Strange Origins of Wi-Fi – An Australian Invention?][coldfusion_wifi]
 - Séries de TV
     - [Halt and Catch Fire][halt_and_catch_fire]
         - Começa com um script baseado na história da Apple, mas a última temporada é baseada na história do Netscape e Yahoo/Google.